Paul Robinson (Neighbours): Reception

 A reporter from Virgin Media branded the character a "retro soap hunk."
 They branded him a "bad boy" who is "motivated by greed and lust, Paul manipulated his way into business and into the ladies' beds (even with a dodgy earring).
 Watch out ladies..."
 Virgin Media also ran a feature profiling their twenty-five most memorable television comebacks, amongst them was Paul's 2004 return and they said "ruthless 'workaholic' businessman Paul Robinson fled Australia in 1993 to escape fraud charges only to return more sinister than ever in 2005 to burn down the Lassiter's hotel complex."
 Holy Soap have said that Paul starting the Lassiter's fire and killing Gus during his 2004 return, was one of soap opera's greatest comebacks.
 They also branded him a "legendary figure" of Neighbours.
+In 2015, a Herald Sun reporter included Paul starting the Lassiters fire and later being pushed from a balcony in their "Neighbours' 30 most memorable moments" feature.
 Josephine Monroe in her book Neighbours: The first 10 years, names Paul one of soap opera's most enduring characters.

 In 2010, to celebrate Neighbours' 25th anniversary, British satellite broadcasting company, Sky UK, profiled twenty-five characters of which they believed were the most memorable in the series history.
 Paul is in the list and joke about his many wives stating: "How many of Paul's five wives can you name?
 No points for current wife Rebecca, ten for naming Lynn, Gail, or Christina Alessi, and 1,400 points for remembering first wife, plumber Terry [...]
 Yes, Paul's been around the block."
 They also branded him as the reason Neighbours, in their opinion was good viewing in the 2000s adding: "It's his cackling soap villain role that we love to hate him for: his return in 2004, torching Lassiter's and befriending Dylan, marked the start of Neighbours getting awesome in the mid-noughties.
 Although it's probably safe to say that period was over by the time he suffered amnesia of everything after 1989."
 He has also been branded as a "legend character".
 Andrew Mercado, author of Super Aussie Soaps, describes Paul as being very similar to fictional character J. R. Ewing.
 In 2016, Victoria Wilson of What's On TV called Paul "one of soaps all-time biggest baddies!" and compiled a list of the top ten "scandals" he had been involved in.
+In her praise of the show and its writing, Dianne Butler of the Herald Sun called Paul "the best villain on television".
+She said he "remains undiluted by sentiment" and that he is "the one who needs his own series."